aaronjanse/idea-bin/README.md

 # Idea Bin

-> A place to keep track of your ideas
+> A private place to keep track of your ideas

 ![Screenshot](screenshot.png)